ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 NFS only clusters do not have local flash storage and cannot be configured for vSAN.

 vSAN storage with optional NFS storage is available for instances in locations with 25 GbE availability. vSAN clusters use bare metal host profiles with local flash storage and a RAID 6, FTT=2 policy.
 This policy is high-performance and high-resilience and requires at least seven hosts. vSAN clusters can also use NFS storage.

-If you want to save storage space, you can enable vSAN deduplication and compression to reduce redundant data within each disk group.
-This option can increase overall storage space based on the data type.

-The vSAN deduplication and compression option is available for enablement only when you order a single-tenant cluster.
-{: note}

 ## Host profile
 {: #tenant-plan-deploy-host}